wurstscript/wurstscript.github.io/_doc/manual/introduction.md

 // declaring an array
 int array a
 // arrays can be initialized as well.
-// However this is just a shorthand assignment and doesn't provide a length attribute. int array b = [1, 2, 3]
+// however this is just a shorthand assignment and doesn't provide a length attribute int array b = [1, 2, 3]
-// however it allows having constant arrays constant c = ["A", "B", "C"]
+// but it allows having constant arrays constant c = ["A", "B", "C"]

 // inside a function